 June 22: Brooklyn

 Students attending the American University of Paris, John Cabot University, Franklin University Switzerland or Richmond, the American International University in London are invited to learn more about preparing for a semester abroad.
 Topics such as travel documents, packing and course planning will be covered.
-Registration for this event will be available starting May 2.

 Spring Admit Phone Appointments